benmccormick/benmccormick.github.io/drafts/lasting-legacy-improving.md

 #### Short term project vs Long term project

 Some software projects are meant to be written, completed, and never seen again.
 For instance a promotional site for an event.
 Some projects, like financial software, are meant to last for decades.
 This is yet another distinction than can impact best practice discussions.
 When working on a short term project, speed of delivery and initial quality tend to matter a lot.
 For long term projects it may be better to prioritize maintainability, security and ease of deployment.

+### Interpreting best practices

+When we interpret best practice suggestions, it's helpful to follow the advice of performance advocates: "Measure!".
+It is generally well understood that performance advice isn't generic, and understanding what works for your system requires measuring the bottlenecks in your system and the effects of different changes.

+We can't always easily measure things like the effects of using static typing in a project.
+But it is usually pretty easy to make a list of the most important priorities for a project (performance? security? release speed? reliability? design?) and the current pain points (too many bugs released into production? slow loading pages? too many manual steps to release the code?).
+If you don't know the answer to these questions, think about the things that your team spends the most time on, and (if you're working in a professional setting) talk with your team about what business value your project is providing.
+Then you can match new technologies and practices to the goals and pain points for your team.

+Finally, don't stress when you see "best practices" that your team doesn't follow.
+No project implements everything.
+I'll be talking more in my next few posts about how to improve a project over time.
+In the end though, best practices are only useful when they help you meet your projects goals.
+If you know what those are, and you're listening to others without feeling compelled to do everything, you'll get better and better at meeting your goals over time.

 ### Subscribe